Libera-Chat/libera-chat.github.io/content/_guides/bots.md

 You can also get info about a ban/quiet

     /msg litharge info 1238

-You can search inside the ban database, for expired or active elements

-    /msg litharge query troll

 you want to check the results of a mode change before it's placed, and which bans would affect a given user (assuming the bot shares a channel with the user):

     /msg litharge check #example *!*@*.com